opickford/range/README.md

 For now the game engine development is solely driven by necessity for the game, however, in the future, the game may be split off as a separate project.

+# TODO: Name for game.

+TODO: I do like the name ScopeEngine but there is a game called scope already.
+I like the idea of scope creep and the name being called scope.

 ## Installation

 # Generating visual studio stuff.